-Texas A&M University DI Preparation Workshop and Fair
+Texas A&M University Nutrition and Dietetics Career Workshop and Fair, previously known as the DI Preparation Workshop and Fair

-The DI Preparation Workshop and Fair is an annual student-led event that is generally scheduled early in the fall semester and open to all DPD students.
-The 2022 DIPW is scheduled for October 1, 2022.
+The Nutrition and Dietetics Career Workshop (NDCW) and Fair, previously known as the DI Preparation Workshop and Fair, is an annual student-led event that is generally scheduled early in the fall semester and open to all DPD students.
+The 2023 NDCW is scheduled for October 14, 2023.
 This event provides participants:

-- Guidance in the steps to preparing to apply to DI programs - The opportunity to discuss varying DI Programs with DI Directors at the DI Fair - The opportunity to meet and listen to presentations from RDNs who work in various areas of industry - The opportunity to engage with DPD students across Texas - A handbook that provides slides from workshop presentations and additional information to assist with applying to a DI program - The opportunity to participate in the TSDA fall meeting
+- Guidance in the steps to preparing to apply to DI programs - The opportunity to discuss varying DI Programs with DI Directors at the DI Fair - The opportunity to meet and discuss graduate program opportunities with different graduate programs - The opportunity to meet and listen to presentations from RDNs who work in various areas of industry - The opportunity to engage with DPD students across Texas

+- A handbook that provides slides from workshop presentations and additional information to assist with applying to a DI program - The opportunity to participate in the TSDA fall meeting